mikenguyen13/data_analysis/_book/29-synthdid.md

 **Unit Fixed Effects and SC Weighting**

--   Under ideal conditions, [SC](#sec-synthetic-control) reweighting alone could account for unit fixed effects---if the weighted average of control unit outcomes perfectly matched the treated unit's pre-treatment trajectory.
+-   Under ideal conditions, [SC](#sec-synthetic-control) reweighting alone could account for unit fixed effects, if the weighted average of control unit outcomes perfectly matched the treated unit's pre-treatment trajectory.
 -   However, this rarely happens in reality, making unit fixed effects necessary for robust inference.
 -   The use of fixed effects in synthetic control regressions (SC with intercept) was first proposed in @doudchenko2016balancing and @ferman2021synthetic, where it was referred to as DIFP (Difference-in-Fixed-Effects Prediction).